-Cubandinated Lagratinase Allen ACA D.A L. with .
-2010 2017 Subordinated Ioan from Aker ASA Maturity 2018 2017 Principal amount 2021 6 671 6 671 Total Subordinated Loan 6 671 6 671
+Subordinated loan from Aker ASA 2019 2018

+Principal amount - 6 671

+Total Subordinated Loan - 6 671

 As part of the bank debt refinancing in 2015, the Company entered into a USD 20 million subordinated loan with Aker ASA.
 The loan has an interest rate of 10.25 percent which is due in one lump sum upon repayment of the loan.
 The loan is due the earlier of (i) six months after the secured vessel debt becomes due or (ii) upon receipt of proceeds from Philly Tankers.